Lloyds, Co-op execs to give evidence on branch sale collapse

-LONDON, June 4 Lloyds Banking Group and Co-operative Group executives will provide evidence to a panel of lawmakers examining the collapse of a branch sale which was meant to create a new British challenger bank.
+LONDON Lloyds Banking Group (LLOY.L) and Co-operative Group CWSGR.UL executives will provide evidence to a panel of MPs examining the collapse of a branch sale which was meant to create a new British challenger bank.

 The planned sale of more than 600 of Lloyds' UK bank branches to the Co-Operative Bank fell through in April and Co-op's capital position has come under intense scrutiny since.